vippsas/vipps-partner/manual-signup.md

    When the merchant applies for a Vipps product it must select:
    1. The Vipps product (or use a direct link as above)
    2. The partner
-   3. The price package, typically "Pris 1", "Pris 2" or "Pris 3".
+   3. The price package, typically "Price 1", "Price 2" or "Price 3".
       We are aware that it's not ideal to let merchants select the price package, but this is needed when not using the Partner API.

-4. Vipps processes the application and does customer control (KYC, PEP, AML, etc).
+4. Vipps processes the application and does customer control (KYC, PEP, AML, etc.).
    This may take a few days, depending on the information provided and the workload and the quality and completeness of the application.
    See the